 It’s important to be clear that it’s also not a certainty however.
 Levels of estrone are much higher with oral estradiol than with non-oral estradiol (~5-fold) (Kuhl, 2005), and estrone, although far less potent than estradiol, has significant intrinsic estrogenic activity similarly to estradiol (Kuhl, 2005).
 The degree to which estrone might add to the estrogenic activity of estradiol, if at all, is uncertain.
 In any case, it’s within the realm of possibility that estrone could contribute significantly to the estrogenic activity of oral estradiol (Pande et al., 2019; Table).
 This additional estrogenic exposure could potentially serve to offset the impact of the higher SHBG levels and reduced free estradiol fractions that occur with oral estradiol.
 Further research is needed to evaluate such a possibility however.
 As another consideration, the higher SHBG levels with oral estradiol can be expected to reduce the free testosterone fraction in addition to that of estradiol (and to an even greater extent in comparison).
 This is important as testosterone suppression is a key therapeutic effect of estradiol in transfeminine people and the main justified reason for use of higher estradiol levels.
 Due to possibilities like these and the fact that free levels of hormones only theoretically represent their biological activity, it shouldn’t necessarily be assumed that oral estradiol is less potent or efficacious than non-oral estradiol.
 Only further clinical studies comparing oral estradiol to non-oral estradiol will be able to clarify this question.

-Some transfeminine people have concerns that SHBG may substantially limit the effectiveness of estradiol and thereby hinder feminization and/or breast development.
+Some have concerns that SHBG may substantially limit the effectiveness of estradiol and thereby hinder feminization and/or breast development.
 Some have even claimed that high levels of estradiol may be less effective than lower levels as a result of SHBG increases at higher levels.
 Before even touching on SHBG however, such notions are likely to be misguided.
-This is because low estradiol levels (<50 pg/mL) are known to be fully effective in terms of feminization and breast development—a fact evidenced by normal and induced puberty in cisgender girls (Aly, 2020) as well as by the excellent secondary sexual development of women with complete androgen insensitivity syndrome (CAIS) (Aly, 2020; Wiki).
+This is because low estradiol levels (<50 pg/mL) are known to be fully effective in terms of feminization and breast development.
+This is evidenced by normal and induced puberty in cisgender girls (Aly, 2020), as well as by the excellent secondary sexual development of women with complete androgen insensitivity syndrome (CAIS) (Aly, 2020; Wiki).
 No evidence exists at this time to indicate that higher estradiol levels are necessary or beneficial in terms of feminization or breast development (Nolan & Cheung, 2020).
-Available studies in fact suggest no relationship between estradiol levels and breast development in transfeminine people at typical therapeutic levels of estradiol (e.g., 50–200 pg/mL) (de Blok et al., 2018; Meyer et al., 2020; de Blok et al., 2020).
+Available studies in fact suggest no relationship between estradiol levels and breast development in transfeminine people at typical therapeutic levels of estradiol (e.g., 50–200 pg/mL) (de Blok et al., 2017; Meyer et al., 2020; de Blok et al., 2020).
 This is in accordance with the concept of the maximal effect of estradiol on feminization and breast development being established at lower estradiol levels.
 Hence, besides the use of higher estradiol levels for testosterone suppression in transfeminine people, concerns about incomplete feminizing efficacy of estradiol consequent to inadequate estrogenic exposure have little basis.

 While the preceding is applicable to non-oral estradiol, oral estradiol has a greater influence on SHBG production in comparison and hence the higher SHBG levels with oral estradiol could result in more significant limitation of free estradiol than with non-oral estradiol.
 The notion that this reduction in free estradiol corresponds to a decrease in the activity or potency of oral estradiol is only a theoretical possibility however.
 Therapeutically, oral estradiol has shown itself to be very effective.
 The decreases in free estradiol percentage with low-dose oral estradiol seem to be small.
 In addition, while no direct comparisons exist this time, higher doses of oral estradiol seem to show similar testosterone suppression as non-oral estradiol (Wiki; Graphs).
 Besides testosterone suppression, available studies have found no differences between oral and non-oral estradiol in terms of outcomes like breast development or feminization (Sam, 2020).
 As such, the differences between oral and non-oral estradiol in terms SHBG levels and free estradiol fraction may be of little therapeutic importance.